Shelob9/jp-theme-bar/readme.txt

 "Label Text Colour" - Text colour for the label.
 == Frequently Asked Questions ==

-= Can I Move The Bar To Another Location =
+= Can I Move The Bar To Another Location? =
 Yes.
 As of version 0.0.2 there is no option to do this, but there are filters.
 You can use the filter 'jptb_where_bar' to specify which action the bar is outputted on and you can use the 'jptb_bar_position' to set custom CSS for the positioning, which by default pegs the bar to the bottom of the page.
 For more information see: http://joshpress.net/themes/jp-theme-bar-plugin/jp-theme-bar-filters/